-Welding positions are the postures that a welder must utilize toward the workpiece to be welded.
+A welder must adopt specific postures towards the workpiece for welding.
 Due to gravity, welding positions affect the flow of the molten electrode to the workpiece.
-For a good weld to be achieved, a welder is expected to know various welding positions that will suit a specific operation.
+To achieve a good weld, a welder must be familiar with various welding positions that are suitable for a specific operation.

 The most common type of welding performed in the fabrication world is fillet and groove welding.
-These two welds can be obtained with the four basic welding positions, which include flat, horizontal, vertical, and overhead.
+The four basic welding positions, flat, horizontal, vertical, and overhead, can yield these two welds.
 Well, in this reading, we’ll explore what welding position is, and its 4 common types

 Let’s Get Started!